Israel, Palestine & the Levant rolling events: Oct 23 on

 Netanyahu also favors his voters.
 The kibbutzes near Gaza tend actually to be center-liberal to left.
 They are not Netanyahu voters.
 There is a strong sense that Netanyahu "neglected" these areas as the girl expressed in her video, and that is also reflected in the sense that he neglected security near the Gaza border.
 I genuinely do not know whether Netanyahu "allowed" the attack but I seriously doubt it for reasons I stated in the prior thread.
 I think this was more hubris and stupidity and myopia.

-longtime caller, first time listener (man alive), Monday, 16 October 2023 17:39 (one year ago)
+longtime caller, first time listener (man alive), Monday, 16 October 2023 17:39 (two years ago)

 "I don’t think it was mentioned but Humza Yousuf who is Scotland’s first minister has family trapped in Gaza.
 I am linking this video as I find this content extremely upsetting."